Edited: 2022-06-30, added capability to block multiple subnets.

 Firstly, make sure you don’t make a typo unlike me (looking at you “<filterref type=‘drop-subnet’>”).

-’s XML tab under NIC) to validate your filter was indeed applied to VM definition.
+Secondly, make use of virsh dumpxml (or virt-manager’s XML tab under NIC) to validate your filter was indeed applied to VM definition.

 Lastly, ensure you have a single filter applied per NIC (at least I could not apply two of them).
 Define an umbrella filter which includes all rules and other filters.